Skip to Main Content

 You can use your renewal letter to quickly remind your members what their donations have helped you achieve, including:

-• Volunteer opportunities that have impacted your community.
+• Volunteer opportunities that impacted your community

-• Advocacy initiatives you’ve begun (or furthered).
+• Advocacy initiatives you’ve begun (or furthered)

 In addition to showing off all of the past year’s accomplishments, you can also use this section of your letter as a space to announce your organization’s upcoming goals.
 What will you be able to achieve as a result of this member’s renewal?